open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 Of course, the same dynamic is necessary in reverse.
 Learning happens in both directions.
 By acting as a team, executives will gradually gain insight into (and understanding of) the ways of thinking and behaving that are more common in open organizations.
 This enables them to adapt to them gradually and become proficient in them over time.
 Emerging leaders shouldn't expect change to occur instantly.

-If your organization has establishing systems for building effective connections between senior leaders and emerging leadership talent during the hybrid phase (and both are willing to learn from each other) you'll see the possibility for real change.
+If your organization has established systems for building effective connections between senior leaders and emerging leadership talent during the hybrid phase (and both are willing to learn from each other) you'll see the possibility for real change.
 The kind of leadership the 21st century demands of us begins with respect for traditional ways of managing—not tossing them out, but reflecting on them and building on the parts of them that truly work.

 As Dee Hock, founder of Visa, once said: It's not hard to have new ideas, as they come naturally.
 What's harder is letting go of old ideas.[^oldideas]